marcelovani/bfd/README.md

 ## SLOGAN
   The maximum length of the slogan is 256 characters

+## HOME PAGE
+  The image style of the content type article indexed in the frontpage is defined is the twig template `node--view--frontpage.html.twig`.

 ## MULTILINGUAL SUPPORT
    To activate the language menu, go to the module page `/admin/modules` and